Eunicidae: Diet

 Eunicid diets vary across genera.
-For example, the Eunice aphroditois crawl on the seafloor where they scavenge in a carnivorous feeding pattern on marine worms, small crustaceans, molluscs, algae and detritus.
+For example, Eunice aphroditois crawl on the seafloor where they scavenge in a carnivorous feeding pattern on marine worms, small crustaceans, molluscs, algae and detritus.
 Other species, for example Euniphysa tubifex and large Eunice, hunt the surrounds of their coral habitats and feed on the decaying flesh of dead sea-life.
 Burrowing species of Eunicidae (Lysidice and Palola) are primarily herbivores.
 These species feed on matured corals and contained organisms or on types of algae.
-The diet of Marphysa species of Eunicidae is variable, some worms are herbivores, some are carnivores and others omnivores.
+The diet of Marphysa species of Eunicidae is variable, some worms are herbivores, some are carnivores, and others omnivores.